tymyrddin/green-app/source/index.rst

-..
-Application threat model documentation master file, created by sphinx-quickstart on Sun Jun 26 19:02:21 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Making an application threat model
 ====================================================
 Applications in general, and in a wider perspective, software development requires Software-based threat modelling ("//a structured approach that enables you to identify, quantify, and address the security risks associated with an application//").